ZinYY/StreamingWavelet/README.md

-# Python implementation for _Streaming Wavelet Operator_
+# Python implementation for Streaming Wavelet Operator ⚡️

-This is the python implementation for the Streaming Wavelet Operator, which **sequentially** applies wavelet transform to a sequence efficiently in an online manner (instead of recalculation in each round).
+This is the official python implementation for the Streaming Wavelet Operator in the paper [Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation](https://openreview.net/forum?id=KNedb3bQ4h), which **sequentially** applies wavelet transform to a sequence efficiently in an online manner (instead of recalculation in each round).

 The **speed** of the Streaming Wavelet Operator is much faster than the traditional wavelet transform for streaming data, especially for long signals, due to its use of lazy updates and bit-wise operations in the implementation.

 You can install the `StreamingWavelet` package in [https://pypi.org/project/StreamingWavelet/](https://pypi.org/project/StreamingWavelet/).

 We will first introduce the structure and requirements of the code, followed by a brief instruction for a quick start.

-## Reference:

-- Qian et al., Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation.
-In Proceedings of the 41st International Conference on Machine Learning (ICML 2024).

-    ```bibtex
-    @inproceedings{ICML'24:Wavelet,
-        author = {Yu-Yang Qian and Peng Zhao and Yu-Jie Zhang and Masashi Sugiyama and Zhi-Hua Zhou},
-        title = {Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation},
-        booktitle = {Proceedings of the 41st International Conference on Machine Learning (ICML)},
-        year = {2024},
-        pages = {41383--41415}
-    }
-    ```

 ## Install: